 1. Infections or Cavity

 One of the likely causes of tooth pain while running is teeth cavity, often resulting from improper brushing of your teeth.
 To prevent this, always brush your teeth before taking breakfast and after dinner at night.
+But you must also remember that brushing your teeth alone is not enough to remove all germs and bacteria from your mouth.
+Do some research or ask for a referral in help finding a dentist that will look and take care of your oral health.

 When these bacteria are not properly taken care of while brushing or by visiting a dentist, the effect is that they eat through the first two layers of your teeth, the enamel, and dentin, leading to nerves in the tooth, causing pain while running.